Preface

 }

-and so on), and the rest are a list of Ant-style patterns representing the files and directories that the permission string should apply to.
-You can have multiple fileMode()
+The first argument is the Unix-style permission as a string (such as "600", "755" and so on), and the rest are a list of Ant-style patterns representing the files and directories that the permission string should apply to.
+You can have multiple fileMode() entries, although ideally you should only have one per file mode.

 As with package exclusions, you can also specify file modes on a per-template basis: